pyscf/pyscf.github.io/source/user/pbc/df.rst

 * The mixed density fitting (:class:`MDF`) uses both PWs and GTOs as the auxiliary basis functions. :cite:`Sun17JCP`

 This section of the user document covers the basic usage of these DF methods in periodic calculations.
 The recommended choice of DF methods for different applications is also provided.
-See :ref:`theory_df` for the use of DF in molecular calculations.
+See :ref:`user_df` for the use of DF in molecular calculations.

 Using DF in periodic calculations